thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 - a private key,
-- a certificate containing the public key and the identifier certified by the certificate’s issuer, and
+- a certificate containing the public key and the identifier certified by the certificate issuer, and
--  a certificate chain up to a trust anchor (typically the root certificate).
+- a certificate chain leading up to a trust anchor (typically the root certificate).

 The IEEE 802.1AR specification {{8021AR}} introduces the concept of DevIDs and defines two specialized versions: